Global Warming FAQ

 Global warming is primarily a problem of too much carbon dioxide in the atmosphere.
 This carbon overload is caused mainly when we burn fossil fuels like coal, oil and gas or cut down and burn forests.
 There are many heat-trapping gases (from methane to water vapor), but CO2 puts us at the greatest risk of irreversible changes if it continues to accumulate unabated in the atmosphere.
 There are two key reasons why.

-Light-colored aerosol particles can reflect incoming energy from the sun (heat) in cloud-free air and dark particles can absorb it.
-Aerosols can modify how much energy clouds reflect and they can change atmospheric circulation patterns—in short, aerosols can modify our climate .
+Aerosols have a measurable effect on climate change.
+Light-colored aerosol particles can reflect incoming energy from the sun in cloud-free air and dark particles can absorb it.
+Over the historic period, the net effect globally was for aerosols to partially offset the rise in global mean surface temperature.
+Aerosols can modify how much energy clouds reflect and they can change atmospheric circulationpatterns.

 Several climate engineering (so-called ‘geoengineering’) strategies for reducing global warming propose using atmospheric aerosol particles to reflect the sun’s energy away from Earth.
 Because aerosol particles do not stay in the atmosphere for very long—and global warming gases stay in the atmosphere for decades to centuries—accumulated heat-trapping gases will overpower any temporary cooling due to short-lived aerosol particles.